 Unsung Hero Award

-The editors of the Chicago Journal of History had a great year.
+Matt praised the editors of the Chicago Journal of History on a great year.
 Guided by Editor in Chief Hansong Li, the editors of the journal were awarded the university's Unsung Hero Award for "positively influenced a program or organization from behind the scenes with a positive attitude, a willingness to help in whatever capacity necessary, and a commitment to excellence."
-In 2016–17 the editors published two volumes of the journal with contributors from universities across the nation and England, they organized three panels of distinguished scholars, and hosted numerous talks.
+In 2016-17 the editors published two volumes of the journal with contributors from universities across the nation and England, they organized three panels of distinguished scholars, and hosted numerous talks.

 Farewell and Good Luck